-- Turn left out of Caterham Station, and walk past shops (Waitrose, Morrisons etc.) for 50m
+- Turn left out of Caterham Station, and walk past some shops (Waitrose, Morrisons etc.) for 50m.

-- Turn right at the T-Junction, and then after 10m left in to Timber Hill Road
+- Turn right at the T-Junction, and then after 10m turn left along Timber Hill Road.

 - At the end of the road, go straight on, along a footpath which climbs steeply.

 - Cross a busy "A" road - there is a median, and carry on uphill, and veer left on a farm track.

-- The path skirts to the right around Tillingdown farm, and heads south, with fences/hedgerows on either side
+- Turn right at a T-junction by Tillingdown Farm and head south, with fences/hedgerows on either side.

 - After 1 km, the path turns left along a car wide farm track around some scruffy buildings before continuing south now over open land